-Per updated UCCS Graduate School rules, students are required to have their document run through plagiarism software (e.g., TurnItIn).
+Per updated UCCS Graduate School rules, students are required to have their document run through software that scans for plagiarism and AI-generated content.
 This will need to happen before the student can send their polished document for committee review, which must be sent 1-2 full weeks before the proposal or defense presentation.
 If plagiarism detection software indicates concerns about possible plagiarism, it could necessitate delaying the proposal/defense date and could be grounds for disciplinary consequences.
+See your student Code of Conduct guide for definitions of plagiarism, if unclear.